 The video capabilities, including the ability to record in Dolby Vision in 4K, sound impressive, but for most this will be a rarely-used feature.
 That said, the output is strong to look at and something you'd be keen to share.

-The iPhone 12 release date was October 23, so the phone is now out and you're able to buy it directly from Apple as well as a variety of retailers.
-However, you won't be able to pre-order the iPhone 12 mini until November 6, and that phone will be out on November 13.
+The iPhone 12 release date was October 23, 2020, so the phone has been out a while but you're able to buy it directly from Apple (opens in new tab) as well as a variety of retailers.
+The phone's sibling - the iPhone 12 mini - wasn't available until a few months later, but it's still available.

 In the US, you'll be able to get the device on AT&T, Sprint, T-Mobile and Verizon.
 Note that, in the US, the $799 price is only when you buy the phone SIM-free from those networks – if you want to just buy it unlocked, it’ll cost an extra $30.